keskinm/thalasshome/README.md

 shopify theme pull --store=spa-detente.myshopify.com
 ```

- /!\ AT NEXT PULL, IT MIGHT DIVERGING FROM GIT VERSIONED FILES BECAUSE
+ /!\ AT NEXT PULL, IT MIGHT DIVERGE FROM GIT VERSIONED FILES BECAUSE
- OF DEVLOPMENT WHILE REMOTE WAS CLOSED - IN THAT CASE MERGE / PUSH BACK TO GIT /!\
+ OF SHOPIFY DEVLOPMENT - IN THAT CASE MERGE && PUSH BACK TO GIT /!\

 ### Custom code
-PARTIALLY DONE ELEMENTS IS POSSIBLE.
 PLEASE CHECK / USE `<!-- custom-add -->` TAGS TO IDENTIFY THEM.

 ### Possible uninstalled app leftovers